 Children entering kindergarten must be five years of age on or before October 1 of the year for which they are registering.
 First grade students must be six years of age by the same date of their first grade year.
+You may request copies of the Board of Education policies governing early admission to kindergarten or first grade from the staff in the office.
 Kindergarten registration is usually held in early spring.
 Information about the dates is available from the school office, as well as posted on the website.

-In order to register a child for any grade, you will have to complete a registration form at the Board of Education office at 52 Readington Road, Whitehouse Station and bring the following original documents: birth certificate, proof of residency (deed, lease, or contract of sale), and immunization records signed by a physician.
-The secretary will make copies of the birth certificate and the proof of residency.
+In order to register a child for any grade, you will have to contact the district Board of Education office for an appointment.
+You will have to complete a registration form and bring the following original documents: birth certificate, proof of residency (deed, lease, or contract of sale), and immunization records signed by a physician.
 Immunizations must be up-to-date, signed by the physician, and be on file 10 days from the first day of attendance.
 For students transferring during the year, the sending school will provide up-to-date copies of health and academic records.
 At registration, parents complete a transfer request for records, which the office staff mails to the prior school.